NoxNode/hrmc/README.md

 - Why isn't load and store on 1x and 5x?

-	To simplify the compiler, ops that use the 2nd byte in a certain way are grouped by the 1st hex digit of the 1st byte.
+	To simplify the compiler, ops that use the param byte the same way are grouped by the 1st hex digit of the op byte.
-	So we only have the 2nd hex digit of the 1st byte to distinguish ops that use the 2nd byte in the same way.
+	So there's only the 2nd hex digit of the op byte to distinguish between ops that use the param byte in the same way.
 	So instructions that load and store need to not collide with typed instructions.
 	So either 1 and 5 can't mean i8 and i32 or they can't mean load and store.
 	I like the idea of using the size in bytes as the type and +1 to mean signed more than 1 and 5 for load and store.